 [Section 125B inserted by No. 49 of 2010 s.
 17.]

-125. Access to child
+125. Access to child, meaning of

 If a provision of this Part authorises an authorised officer to have access to a child, the officer is entitled to both see and talk with the child without a parent of the child or any other person being present.